ncase/anxiety/scenes/act4.md

 h: Scars heal with time, but they never go away.
 And that's okay.

 b: I guess.
+Besides,

-b: Besides, scars are *sexy.*
+b: Scars are *sexy.*

 h: Please do not do that.